 Circle Swim or splitting lanes?

-If you are two in a lane, you may decide to split the lane, meaning one person on one side of the middle and the other on the other side.
-Use the black line at the bottom of the pool as an indicator of where you are.
+If you are two in a lane, you may agree to split the lane, meaning one person on one side of the middle and the other on the other side.
 If you are more than two people, then circle swimming is the way to go: always swim on the right side of the lane.
 It is custom here to swim on the right, counter clockwise that is.

 Pausing, rests and in between sets